OWASP/www-project-cornucopia/tab_play.md

 B4.
 To play a card, each player must read it out aloud, and explain how (or not) the threat could apply (the player gets a point for attacks that work, and the group thinks it is an actionable bug) - don’t try to think of mitigations at this stage, and don’t exclude a threat just because it is believed it is already mitigated - someone record the card on the score sheet

 B5.
 Play clockwise, each person must play a card in the same way; if you have any card of the matching lead suit you must play one of those, otherwise they can play a card from any other suit.
-Only a higher card of the same suit, or the highest card in the trump suit Cornucopia, wins the hand.
+Only a higher card of the same suit, or the trump suit Cornucopia, wins the hand.

 B6.
 The person who wins the round, leads the next round (i.e. they play first), and thus defines the next lead suit